dnasdw/gust_tools/README.md

   inspiration on how to unpack the `.elixir` and `.g1t` formats.
 * _Rich Geldreich_ and others for the [miniz](https://github.com/richgel999/miniz) inflate/deflate library.
 * _Krzysztof Gabis_ for the [parson](http://kgabis.github.com/parson/) JSON parsing library.
-* _Gust_, for making games that are interesting enough to make one want to crack their encryption algorithms.
+* _Gust_, for making games that are interesting enough to make one want to crack their custom compression and encryption schemes. :grin: